ku-asteam/Traffic-Monitoring/README.md

 `root@ryu-vm:~# ping -c1 10.0.0.2`
 Packet transmission and flow entries are registered and statistical information is changed.

-7. Flow and port statistical information can be found in xterm with the window title 「controller : c0 (root)」.
+7. Statistical information such as flows and ports can be found in xterm with the window title 「controller : c0 (root)」.